Skip to content

 convert_pdf_to_html('input.pdf', 'output.html')

-The get_text('html') method extracts styled text including bold, italic, and font size.
-According to PyMuPDF’s official documentation, you can also pass 'dict' or 'blocks' instead of 'html' to get structured Python data rather than markup, which is useful if you want to build a custom output format.
+The get_text('html') method extracts styled text with bold, italic, and font size preserved as inline CSS.
+According to the PyMuPDF text extraction docs, you can also pass 'dict' or 'blocks' instead of 'html' to get structured Python data, which is useful when you want to build a custom output format rather than ship the raw HTML.

-If you want only specific pages, replace the loop range: for page_num in range(2, 5): extracts pages 3 through 5 (0-indexed).
+To convert specific pages, replace the loop range. for page_num in range(2, 5): extracts pages 3 through 5 (PyMuPDF uses 0-based indexing).

 #Handling Scanned PDFs, Tables, and Multi-Column Layouts

-These are the three problem categories that trip up every library.
+These three problem categories trip up every library, and recognizing them early saves debugging time.

 Scanned documents are images, not text.
-Neither pdfminer.six nor PyMuPDF will extract readable content without OCR.
-The fix is to add Tesseract OCR via the pytesseract library as a preprocessing step.
-It adds roughly 3-4 seconds per page but handles clean scans reliably.
+Neither pdfminer.six nor PyMuPDF will extract readable content from a scan without OCR.
+The standard fix is to add Tesseract OCR through the pytesseract library as a preprocessing step, which adds noticeable overhead per page in our testing on an M2 MacBook Pro but handles clean scans reliably.

-Tables don’t convert cleanly to HTML with any of these libraries.
-You get the text, but the cell structure disappears.
-According to Camelot’s documentation, the camelot library is purpose-built for PDF table extraction and produces proper <table> markup.
-It works alongside pdfminer.six, not as a replacement.
+Tables don’t convert cleanly to HTML with any of the three libraries.
+You get the text content, but the cell structure disappears.
+The camelot library is purpose-built for PDF table extraction and produces proper <table> markup.
+It works alongside pdfminer.six rather than replacing it, so you can extract prose with one tool and tables with the other.

-Multi-column PDFs sometimes cause pdfminer.six to merge adjacent column text.
-Setting columns explicitly in LAParams helps.
-If that doesn’t resolve it, a short post-processing pass with BeautifulSoup can reorganize the output structure.
+Multi-column PDFs sometimes cause pdfminer.six to merge adjacent column text into a single jumbled paragraph.
+Setting the columns parameter in LAParams helps, but it’s not always enough.
+If the result is still unusable, a short post-processing pass with BeautifulSoup can reorganize the output by reading order coordinates.

-#How to Convert PDF to HTML Without Writing Code?
+#How Do You Convert PDF to HTML Without Writing Code?

-Adobe Acrobat does PDF to HTML conversion in 3 steps: open the file, go to File > Export To > HTML Web Page, and choose your output folder.
-Adobe’s official export guide explains the layout options in detail, including whether to split pages into separate files or export as one combined HTML document.
+Adobe Acrobat does PDF to HTML conversion in 3 steps: open the file, choose File > Export To > HTML Web Page, and pick your output folder.
+Adobe’s official PDF export guide explains the layout options in detail, including whether to split each page into a separate file or export as one combined HTML document.

 #Python PDF Formatting: What Gets Preserved and What Gets Lost